aurora-is-near/doc.aurora.dev/docs/onboard/introduction.md

 # Aurora Pass

-Aurora Pass is a mobile cryptocurrency wallet that makes it easier than ever to manage your Aurora Mainnet and Aurora Chain assets, and use any DApps across these chains.
+Aurora Pass is a mobile cryptocurrency wallet that makes it easier than ever to manage your Aurora Mainnet and Aurora Chain assets and use any DApps across these chains.
-It helps also to onboard your users, even if they are not familiar with Web3 ecosystem yet.
+It helps also to onboard your users, even if they are not familiar with the Web3 ecosystem yet.

 ## Key Features